WPAT-FM

-WPAT-FM (93.1 FM) – branded "93.1 Amor" – is a commercial radio station with a tropical music format, serving the New York metropolitan area.
-It is licensed to Paterson, New Jersey, and owned by the Spanish Broadcasting System, Inc., and serving the New York metropolitan area.
-The studios are on East 26th Street in Midtown Manhattan.
+WPAT-FM (93.1 FM, "93.1 Amor") is a commercial radio station licensed to Paterson, New Jersey, and serving the New York metropolitan area.
+Owned by the Spanish Broadcasting System, it features a tropical music format, with studios on East 26th Street in Midtown Manhattan.

-WPAT-FM's transmitter is atop the Empire State Building and it broadcasts using HD Radio technology.
-Its HD2 subchannel carries "La Privada," a Spanish-language Regional Mexican and Urban format.
+WPAT-FM's transmitter is located at the Empire State Building, and it broadcasts in HD Radio; its HD2 subchannel carries "La Privada," a Spanish-language regional Mexican and urban format.